seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 --uc | --undetected  # (Use undetected-chromedriver to evade bot-detection.)
 --uc-cdp-events  # (Capture CDP events when running in "--undetected" mode.)
---remote-debug  # (Sync to Chrome Remote Debugger chrome://inspect/#devices) --final-debug  # (Enter Debug Mode after each test ends.
+--remote-debug  # (Sync to Chrome Remote Debugger chrome://inspect/#devices) --ftrace | --final-trace  # (Debug Mode after each test.
 Don't use with CI!)
 --dashboard  # (Enable the SeleniumBase Dashboard.
 Saved at: dashboard.html) --dash-title=STRING  # (Set the title shown for the generated dashboard.)
 --enable-3d-apis  # (Enables WebGL and 3D APIs.)